notamitgamer/bsc/README.md

 #### Add to your system's PATH:
 To use the tools from any command prompt, you need to add the bin directory to your system's PATH environment variable.

-Open the Start Menu and search for "Edit the system environment variables".
+Open the Start Menu and search for `Edit the system environment variables`.

 Click the `Environment Variables...` button.

-In the `System variables` section, find the Path variable and click "Edit...".
+In the `System variables` section, find the Path variable and click `Edit...`.

-Click `New` and add the path to the bin directory of your Mingw-w64 installation (e.g., C:\mingw64\bin).
+Click `New` and add the path to the bin directory of your Mingw-w64 installation (e.g., `C:\mingw64\bin`).

 Click `OK` on all windows to save the changes.

 #### Verify the installation:
 Open a new Command Prompt or PowerShell window and type gcc --version.
 If the installation was successful, you should see the version information for the GCC compiler.

+---

 # 🎓 B.Sc.
 CS Hons – Programs